OMB Control Number #1405-0228

 Estimated burden: 45 minutes per response

-As of September 1, 2017, U.S. passports will not be valid for travel to, in, or through North Korea (also known as Democratic People's Republic of Korea, or DPRK).
+As of September 1, 2017, U.S. passports are not valid for travel to, in, or through North Korea (also known as Democratic People's Republic of Korea, or DPRK).

 Travel to, in, or through North Korea on a U.S. passport without this special validation may justify revocation of your passport for misuse under 22 C.F.R. § 51.62(a)(2) and may subject you to felony prosecution under 18 U.S.C. § 1544 or other applicable laws.